trsteel88/TrsteelCkeditorBundle/Resources/doc/transformers.md

 ;
 ```

-Note: If you override the transformers value none of the default transformers will be including (eg strip_js, strip_css etc)
+Note: If you override the transformers value none of the default transformers will be including (eg html_purifier)